-What should I Expect?
+What should I Expect From Chiropractic Treatment?

-A chiropractor first takes a medical history, performs a physical examination, and may use lab tests or diagnostic imaging to determine if treatment is appropriate for your back pain.
-The treatment plan may involve one or more manual adjustments in which the doctor manipulates the joints, using a controlled, sudden force to improve range and quality of motion.
+A Chiropractor first takes a medical history, performs a physical examination, and may use lab tests or diagnostic imaging to determine if treatment is appropriate for your back pain.
+The chiropractic treatment plan may involve one or more manual adjustments in which the doctor manipulates the joints, using a controlled, sudden force to improve range and quality of motion.
 Many chiropractors also incorporate nutritional counseling and exercise/rehabilitation into the treatment plan.
 The goals of chiropractic care include the restoration of function and prevention of injury in addition to back pain relief.

-How can chiropractic help me?
+How can chiropractic treatment help me?

 Some people think chiropractors only treat back pain, but actually, they are specialists in the entire musculoskeletal system.
 They do focus primarily on the spine and surrounding tissues, but the spine is intimately related to the good functioning of the whole body.
 Chiropractors may treat:

 Here are some conditions for which chiropractic treatment has been shown to be particularly effective.

-Joint Pain – Pain in the back and other joints is one of the most common health complaints and causes the greatest number of missed work days for health reasons.
+Pain in the back and other joints is one of the most common health complaints and causes the greatest number of missed work days for health reasons.
 Chiropractors specialize in treating back pain and have a wide variety of techniques to treat pain anywhere from the feet and ankles up to the neck.

-Headaches – In particular, migraine headaches can often be effectively treated by a chiropractor.
+In particular, migraine headaches can often be effectively treated by a chiropractor.
 While the exact origin of migraines remains a mystery, spinal manipulation has been shown to improve symptoms as much as a common prescription drug known as amitriptyline.

-Athletic Injuries – Laser therapy is a common treatment for plantar fasciitis, a typical running injury, and it is commonly administered by a chiropractor.
+Laser therapy is a common treatment for plantar fasciitis, a typical running injury, and it is commonly administered by a chiropractor.
 A soft tissue therapy known as the Active Release Technique is a popular treatment offered by chiropractors that can treat long-standing injuries to muscles, ligaments, tendons, nerves and fascia.

-Pregnancy – A somewhat sudden addition of around 30 pounds to the average woman adds stress to the body, from the back to the ankles, knees and feet.
+A somewhat sudden addition of around 30 pounds to the average woman adds stress to the body, from the back to the ankles, knees and feet.
 It also results in greater spinal curvature in the lower back and changes to the pelvis.
 Spinal adjustments, soft tissue therapy and therapeutic exercises have been shown to be effective in reducing pain during pregnancy, particularly lower back and groin pain.

-Whiplash – Whiplash is a common injury sustained after a motor vehicle accident.
+Whiplash is a common injury sustained after a motor vehicle accident.
 It results in pain in several areas of the body, as well as headaches and vision problems.
 Chiropractic treatment has been shown to be effective in treating whiplash through the use of spinal adjustments, soft tissue therapy, and specific exercises for the affected areas.

 Other things to consider when choosing the type of care you need for your injury is that chiropractors use drug-free approaches without surgery.
 They are a good option for many kinds of pain and won’t steer you towards drugs or operations, which should be last-resort treatments because of the risks involved.
 At the same time, chiropractors are not “anti-traditional medicine” and often collaborate with allopathic doctors as well as other health professionals such as acupuncturists and massage therapists in order to design the most effective treatment plan for their patients.